thu-pacman/chitu/docs/en/README.md

 git clone --recursive https://github.com/thu-pacman/chitu && cd chitu

+pip install -r requirements-build.txt
+# Note: For non-NVIDIA platforms, please install the corresponding version of Torch.
+For NVIDIA platforms, please make sure to match the installation with your CUDA version.
-pip install -r requirements-build.txt pip install -U torch --index-url https://download.pytorch.org/whl/cu124  # Change according to your CUDA version TORCH_CUDA_ARCH_LIST=9.0 CHITU_SETUP_JOBS=4 MAX_JOBS=4 pip install --no-build-isolation . # Change `8.6` to your desired CUDA arch list.
+pip install -U torch --index-url https://download.pytorch.org/whl/cu124  # Change according to your CUDA version TORCH_CUDA_ARCH_LIST=9.0 CHITU_SETUP_JOBS=4 MAX_JOBS=4 pip install --no-build-isolation . # Change `8.6` to your desired CUDA arch list.
-# For the Ascend platform, you need set up the CANN and torch_npu 2.5 environments, and set the environment variable ASCEND_PLATFORM=1 during installation.
+# For the Ascend platform, you need set up the CANN and torch_npu 2.5 environments, and set the environment variable CHITU_ASCEND_BUILD=1 during installation.
 # Note: To enable aclgraph support, you need to install torch_npu via the whl in third_party/ascend, or directly use the official chitu docker image.
+CHITU_ASCEND_BUILD=1 MAX_JOBS=4 pip install --no-build-isolation .
+# For the Hygon platform, the corresponding torch environment needs to be prepared in advance, and set the environment variable CHITU_HYGON_BUILD=1 during installation.
-ASCEND_PLATFORM=1 MAX_JOBS=4 pip install --no-build-isolation .
+CHITU_HYGON_BUILD=1 MAX_JOBS=4 pip install --no-build-isolation .
 ```

 ### List Supported Models